Q & A

 The best timing for the best selection:

-Hellebore is the first 2-3 weeks we are open
+Hellebore is the first 2-3 weeks we are open as they are popular and sell out quickly.

 We often say come early and often and please feel free to compare our prices to others.